nataliesstewart/nataliesstewart.github.io/index.md

     </td>
     <td style="border:none;">
         <p style="margin-top: 1.25cm;">
-            I'm a 3rd year PhD student at Harvard studying homotopy theory and algebraic topology, with particular emphasis on equivariant and algebraic considerations.
+            I'm soon to be a 4th year PhD student at Harvard studying homotopy theory and algebraic topology, with particular emphasis on equivariant and algebraic considerations.
         </p>
         <p>
             I was previously at MIT, where I studied mathematics with computer science.